gautriv/gautriv.github.io/_posts/2025/4/2025-04-11-model-training.md

   <p><em>AI writing assistant catching common documentation issues while you focus on explaining complex concepts</em></p>
 </div>

 I embarked on a mission to train an AI for technical writing – essentially, a writing assistant who catches mistakes and enforces style guidelines.
-In this blog, I'll share how I'm building this AI sidekick to fix the top 20 writing mistakes we, as technical writers, often make mistakes when documenting AI/ML systems—even while following industry style guides like IBM’s, Microsoft’s MSTP, and Google’s Developer Documentation Style Guide.
+In this blog, I'll share how I'm building this AI sidekick to fix the top 20 writing mistakes we, as technical writers, make when documenting AI/ML systems—even while following industry style guides like IBM’s, Microsoft’s MSTP, and Google’s Developer Documentation Style Guide.

 <div class="humor-box">
   <p>Plot twist: I'm teaching AI to edit documentation about AI.
 If this causes a documentation singularity and your manuals become sentient, I apologize in advance.
 But hey, at least they'll have perfect grammar.</p>